parsadany/ocserv/doc/design.md

 ## Load Balancer integration

-Ocserv can be deployed behind a layer 3 load balancer to support high availabilty and scale.
+Ocserv can be deployed behind a layer 3 load balancer to support high availability and scale.

 ### Example load balancer configuration using keepalived.
 This is not intended as an exhaustive guide to configuring keepalived, but rather as a high level overview.

 * One or more hosts (directors) running keepalived, with a virtual IP assigned to them, optionally using VRRP to manage VIP failover (not shown here).

 * Three or more instances of ocserv running on hosts (real-server).
-Virtual IP assigned to the loopback interface with an ARP filter to prevent them from avertising.
+Virtual IP assigned to the loopback interface with an ARP filter to prevent them from advertising.

 * Define a iptables rule to tag incoming traffic to be load balanced:
 ```